-Influenza is a serious illness.
-Protect yourself, your loved ones, your classmates and your coworkers by getting vaccinated.
-If you have underlying asthma, diabetes, or other chronic medical problems and do become ill, get to a doctor early.
-You may be a candidate for anti-viral medication.
+Influenza can be serious.
+If you have underlying asthma, diabetes, or other chronic medical problems and do become ill, you may benefit from anti-viral medication— get to a doctor early.
 Otherwise, stay home, treat the fever, drink lots of fluids and get plenty of rest.
 Don’t fool with the flu.

 Same physicians, same staff, new location.